gilesbrown/emraft/README.md

 # emraft
-An implementation of the Raft intended for embedding in Python 3 application servers
+An Raft implementation for embedding in Python 3 application servers.

+## Concepts